-On September 4th, President Trump signed an Executive Order instructing “all federal agencies to cease and desist from using taxpayer dollars to fund divisive, anti-American propaganda training that focuses on race theory and white privilege.”
+In the Fall of 2020 an executive order in the U.S. instructed “all federal agencies to cease and desist from using taxpayer dollars to fund divisive, anti-American propaganda training that focuses on race theory and white privilege.”

 The order came out just 102 days after the murder of George Floyd sparked protests around the world, drawing a renewed focus on systemic racism and other inequalities.
 It follows a summer of self-reflection during which CEOs of major companies took a public stand on the need for social change and how their companies would respond.

 And yet while diversity and inclusion programs are mandatory in virtually every Fortune 500 company, the current administration is not the only one challenging the effectiveness of the present model.